 When planning and managing SEO for your website, focus on Google.
 There are other search engines available, but when you consider that 80% of global search traffic goes through Google, then it’s fair to say that it’s the only game in town.
-Other search engines use very similar methodology to Google, only their user experience and interface differs.
+Other search engines use a very similar methodology to Google, only their user experience and interface differ.
 But you can safely assume that what works for Google will work for others.

 The one key thing you need to know about Google is that they are honest.
 They exist for the benefit of their users (i.e. people who use their search engine) and not website owners.
-Google have invested billions of dollars making their search experience natural, useful and painless.
+Google has invested billions of dollars making their search experience natural, useful and painless.
 Therefore it is beholden on website owners to play by Google’s rules.

 How Google Works (in a very tiny nutshell)